Showing posts with label Willie Mays. Show all posts

 George Theodore / N. Diunte

-On June 11, 1973, together in outfield during a game against Mays' former team, the San Francisco Giants, a 400-foot smash was hit to left-center and both outfielders pursued it.
-Theodore described the events of the play as it unfolded.
+Playing together in the outfield during the June 11, 1973 game against Mays' former team, a 400-foot smash was hit to left-center and both outfielders pursued it.
+Theodore described how the play unfolded.

 Willie Mays / N. Diunte